raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ### Numbering plans for files

 Another cool thing to do with a sequence of images from the ISS is to create a timelapse movie, like the one in the first section of this project.
 This can be done on a Raspberry Pi with a single command — if the images are saved with sensible file names that include an obvious sequence number.
-So the naming convention for your image files should be `image_001.jpg`, `image_002.jpg`, etc. Remember not to include spaces in your file names!
+So the naming convention for your image files should be `image_001.jpg`, `image_002.jpg`, etc. Remember not to include spaces and punctuation symbols (except for underscores (`_`) and hyphens (`-`)) in your file names!

 ```python
 from time import sleep